-Adjunct Teaching – Retired Faculty may be eligible to serve as adjunct faculty for up to two courses per year at the standard adjunct rate of compensation.
+Adjunct Teaching – Retired Faculty may be eligible to serve as adjunct faculty at the standard adjunct rate of compensation.
 Adjunct appointments are contingent on department needs.

 Employment at NYU – Retired faculty may be hired on a part-time basis for select positions (e.g. adjunct professor) upon authorization of the Dean of the appropriate school.

 Outside Employment – There are no restrictions on accepting outside employment following retirement.

 Office Space – Subject to availability, the faculty member’s home department may provide a shared space for retired faculty to work.
 These arrangements should be worked out by the faculty member and their department chair prior to retirement.

 Tuition Remission – You may be eligible to continue receiving tuition benefits for yourself, your spouse or registered domestic partner, and your dependent children under certain circumstances.
 Please refer to the Retiree Tuition Remission Benefits for more information.